 Starting from the last quarter of 2008, the Ukrainian residential and industrial property markets have suffered a significant fall in demand following the overall macroeconomic turmoil.
 This resulted in weak liquidity and poor conditions prevailing in the Ukrainian property market.
-The market prices stabilized in 2010-2013 and increased throughout 2014 - 2020 in UAH terms due to the depreciation of UAH against US Dollar, however, it is not expected that a significant improvement in market conditions will emerge in the foreseeable future given the deterioration of Ukrainian political and economic situation.
-Therefore, there is to be a lack of availability of mortgages and development financing and weak consumption power in the market.
+The market prices stabilized in 2010-2013 and increased throughout 2014 - 2021 in UAH terms due to the depreciation of UAH against US Dollar, however, the russian military invasion adversely affected the overall real estate market, and despite certain improvement of the situation especially in Kyiv and Kharkiv regions, currently it is not possible to determine when the market prices can stabilize.
+But it is not expected that a significant improvement in market conditions will emerge in the foreseeable future given the current situation.
+Therefore, a lack of availability of mortgages and financing and weak consumption power in the market are expected to continue in the near future.